MOHAM-ALT/Siamese/README.md

 ---

+## 🛠️ Troubleshooting

+If you encounter issues where scripts crash or close immediately, check the `logs` directory.
+The new scripts create detailed debug logs that track every command they execute:
+- `logs\install_debug.log`: Created when running `scripts\install.bat`.
+- `logs\run_server_debug.log`: Created when running `scripts\run_server.bat`.
+- `logs\run_client_debug.log`: Created when running `scripts\run_client.bat`.

+These logs will show the exact command that failed, helping to pinpoint the problem.

+Additionally, if the Python application itself crashes, it will attempt to create:
+- `logs\server_crash.log`
+- `logs\client_crash.log`

+---

 ## ✅ Running Tests

 This project uses `pytest` for testing.
 The necessary dependencies are included in the `requirements.txt` files.